ashitagarg/ashitagarg.github.io/_posts/2014-08-24-adventure-of-a-small-boy.md

 Q: A landy wanted to cross the river but there were crocodiles in it.
 How did she cross?
 A: The crocodiles were in the lion's birthday!

 The girl said that he was very intelligent.
 She said, "I am giving you two wishes.
 Think wisely.
 Before you choose, I'll tell you a small thing: frogs stuck by not going needs help.
-If you are clever, you will get it."

 "That makes no sense", said the boy.
+"If you are clever, you will get it." the girl replied.

 He thought for 10 seconds and said, "I wish all the frogs in this lake will get free from the curse."

 He understood what the girl asked!
-Suddenly, all frogs in the river turned into human beings and thy ran for the exit.
+Suddenly, all frogs in the river turned into human beings and they ran for the exit.

 She gave the second clue now.
 It was: curse of a fairy for a beautiful lady.
 The boy got confused.
 "You are smart, you will answer this", said the girl.